 A student may possess and/or self-administer medication pursuant to an asthma action plan, seizure action plan, diabetes action plan, an Individual Health Care Action Plan, or an Illinois Food Allergy Emergency Action Plan and Treatment Authorization Form, prescribed for immediate use at the student's discretion.
 The parent must complete and sign the Student Medication Administration Authorization Form, provide authorization from the student's treating health care provider, and provide any other required forms.
 The parent must acknowledge that Parkview shall incur no liability, except for willful and wanton conduct, because of any injury arising from the student's self-administration of medication or the storage of any medication by school personnel.
-A student's parent must indemnify and hold harmless Parkview and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of the student's self-carry and/or self-administration of medications, or the storage of any medication by school personnel.
-Students will not be allowed to self-carry or self-administer medication without parent signature acknowledging this protection.
+A student's parent must indemnify and hold harmless Parkview and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of the student's self-carry and/or self-administration of medications, or the storage of any medication without parent signature acknowledging this protection.